Dash renders web applications as a “single-page app”. When using dcc.Link

 Here is what this example running looks like.
 Note how clicking on the Link

-doesn’t refresh the page even though it updates the URL!
+doesn’t refresh the page even though it

 You can modify the previous example to display different pages depending on the URL: